alkacon/mercury-template/README.md

 ### A full-featured, customizable, great looking responsive template for OpenCms ###

-The Mercury Template is a complete, modular template for [OpenCms](http://opencms.org).
-It is based on Bootstrap 5 and allows you to create simple or advanced grid-layouts with drag & drop.
-It packs a ton of CSS features and JavaScript plugins that have carefully been integrated to be simple to use for the content manager.
-And it ships with all Java and SASS sources so you can fully customize it for your unique requirements.
+The Mercury Template is a complete, modular template for [OpenCms](https://opencms.org).
+It is based on Bootstrap 5 and allows you to create simple or advanced grid layouts with drag & drop.
+It packs a ton of CSS features and JavaScript plugins that have been carefully integrated to be easy to use for the content manager.
+And it ships with all the Java and SASS sources so you can fully customize it to your unique requirements.

 ### Release history ###

+**Version 19** - April 2, 2025:

+* Updated for OpenCms 19.
+* "Link sequences" can now be displayed as a row of "icon buttons".
+* The "Hero silder" can now be shown / hidden for selected screen sizes.
+* The "Logo slider" can now optionally show the title text below the image.
+* For "Events", there is a new element setting to display the name of the event location / place in list teasers.
+* Map info windows have been optimized to show more information on smaller screens.
+* The full text search results can now optionally show the site or subsite where the content was found.
+* Added support for the Matomo and Piwik Pro tag managers.
+* See [the Mercury documentation website](https://mercury-template.opencms.org/version/) for a detailed description of all the new features.
+* All NPM dependencies have been updated to a recent version.

 **Version 18** - October 8, 2024: